Hi there! thank you for trying out Pyroscope! In this guide you'll need just 3 steps in order to start monitoring your application's performance.

 We currently support 3 platforms:

 pyroscope exec before the command.
-For example, if you're working with a Rails application, here's how you profile it:
+For example, if you're working with a Django application, here's how you profile it:

 This will make pyroscope agent send profiling data over to pyroscope server.
 Open http://localhost:4040/ in your browser to explore the incoming profiling data.